 Students are introduced to the programs and services offered by Community Behavioral Health Centers.
 Skills and ethical considerations needed to work with various clients are discussed.
 Students are introduced to diagnosis, the recovery resiliency model, and care systems with the community support model as well as an overview of legal issues and responsibilities in the field.
+Complete course with a grade of C or better.

-Credit hours Lecture contact hours Lab contact hours Typically offered 2 2 0 Fall, Spring professional and personal boundaries are discussed.
+Credit hours Lecture contact hours Lab contact hours Typically offered 2 2 0 Fall, Spring